Error-331/code_tests/docs/bible/links.md

 The Future - November 22 (God knows the future, God knows the past - he never gets wrong);

 We are Hear - November 23 (Live with one eye on the headlines and the other on the heavens);

+Stay Clear of Trouble - November 24 (It is good for us to stay away from the waters of strife.
+Bite your tongue.
+Don't cross people.
+Ask questions rather than make acquisitions; Forgive and forget;);